Rahul90053/Rahul90053/README.md

 ---

-⭐ *“Testing is not just finding bugs — it’s ensuring confidence in every release.”*
+⭐ *“DevOps is not just automation — it’s a culture of collaboration, continuous improvement, and delivery.”*